Broadened Yu-Shiba-Rusinov states in dirty superconducting films and heterostructures: Introduction

 For a long time, modification of the superconducting state by a single magnetic impurity has been remaining theoretical concept only \cite{Flatte1997,Flatte1997b}.
 Progress in scanning tunneling microscopy (STM) makes possible to resolve spatial and energy dependence of YSR states \cite{Yazdani1997,Ji2008,Ji2010,Menard2015,Ruby2016,Choi2017,Perrin2020,Huang2021}.
 Recent STM experimental studies have revealed rich physics of YSR states in superconductors (see Ref. \cite{Heinrich2018} for a review).

 Currently, experimental studies of solitary YSR states are limited to relatively clean superconductors (typically, Mn or Cr atoms in Pb film or monolayer).
-Nevertheless, there is an intriguing question of how non-magnetic disorder affects spatial and energy dependence of YSR states.
+Nevertheless, there is an intriguing and yet unresolved question of how non-magnetic disorder affects spatial and energy dependence of YSR states.
 This question can be of additional importance due to the presence of intrinsic magnetic imperfections in nominally non-magnetic disordered superconducting films \cite{Tamir2021}.

-Recently, the effect of a random potential on the YSR state has been theoretically studied in Ref. \cite{Kiendl2017} within the scattering approach.
+Recently, the effect of a random potential on the YSR state has been theoretically studied in Ref. \cite{Kiendl2017}.
+The authors extended the scattering approach used in Ref. \cite{Rusinov} to incorporate additional scattering on the nonmagnetic impurities.
+The broadening of YSR state has been estimated within the lowest order perturbation theory in potential disorder.
 However, behavior of the local density of states (LDoS) near a magnetic impurity has not been addressed.

 Another interesting question is the fate of YSR states in superconducting heterostructures, e.g., superconductor/normal-metal/superconductor (SNS) or superconductor/normal-metal (SN) junctions.
 In a clean SNS junction, a magnetic impurity situated in the normal region leads to interesting interplay of YSR states and Andreev levels (see Refs. \cite{Bespalov2018,Bespalov2019} and references therein).
 We are not aware of similar studies of the LDoS near a magnetic impurity in the normal region of superconducting heterostructures in the dirty regime.